JamesByers/fireflies_project/README.md

 *  [Sample code](./code/Firefly_and_rainbow_rpzero_dimmer_brd_2_0_1/Firefly_and_rainbow_rpzero_dimmer_brd_2_0_1.ino).
 Written in Arduino C++.
 *  Schedules new fireflies
 *  Controls rising and falling brightness of each firefly
+*  Turns on the last LED for 2 seconds at startup to verify the string is working
 * Reads the DIP switch and configures for
   * 50, 100, 150, or 200 LED strings